CarloNicolini/networkqit/README.md

 With the optimization method `Adam` which is borrowed from machine learning, we can optimize the expected relative entropy of the Erdos-Renyi model with respect to our model karate-club network,represented by **A** and see the effects of changing the inverse temperature parameter `beta` on the optimization process.

-At every iteration, a number of random networks (batch_size) are sampled from the model, and their average spectral properties are used to compute an approximation to the expected relative entropy.
+At every iteration, a `batch_size` number of random networks are sampled from the model, and their average spectral properties are used to compute an approximation to the expected relative entropy.
 In this example we see how to optimze a model with `N (N-1)` free Bernoulli random variables that describe links in a graph.
 At each stage in the `for` loop we replot the result, compared with the original network.
 We sample at each iteration of Adam a number of 32 independent networks, in order to form a good statistic for the calculation of the Laplacian spectrum.